kieranpotts/rootfiles/docs/README.md

 ## Contributing

 This is a free and open source project.
 Community contributions are very welcome.
-Please refer to the [Contributing](docs/contributing.md) section of the documentation for guidance.
+Please refer to the [Contributing](contributing.md) section for guidance.